tariksetia/txwinrm/README.md

 Basic Useage
 ------------

-    $ vim path/to/txwinrm/config.py
-    $ python -m txwinrm.txwinrm
+You can pass a single host and query via the command line...

+    $ winrm -r host -u user -p passwd -f "select * from Win32_NetworkAdapter"

+..., or create an ini-style config file and hit multiple targets with multiple queries.
+Example config is at examples/config.ini

+    $ winrm -c path/to/config.ini

-This will send WinRM enumerate requests to the hosts listed in txwinrm/config.py.
+This will send WinRM enumerate requests to the hosts listed in config.ini.
 It will send a request for each WQL query listed in that file.
 The output will look like

     <hostname> ==> <WQL query>
         <XML namespace hint>.<tag> <value>